Back to resources

 Track the metric that matches the campaign goal: content output, clicks, promo code use, leads, bookings, purchases, foot traffic, or asset quality.

-Use the guide, then use SceneAlly.
+Use the guide, then use the matching SceneAlly path.